-Colombo says products containing 15 percent azelaic acid need a prescription, but those with 10 percent or less are often available over the counter.
+Colombo says products containing 15% azelaic acid need a prescription, but those with 10% or less are often available over the counter.

-Before taking oral zinc, speak with a physician to ensure dosing is appropriate.
+Before taking oral zinc, speak with a physician to ensure appropriate dosing.

 - protect against free radical damage